FIFA World Cup trophy on display with golden surface gleaming under stadium lights showing iconic tournament symbol

 • FIFA staff deployed to Qatar

-• Referees and match officials (total of $17 million for all officials)
+• Referees and match officials ($17 million total for all officials)

 • Security personnel